dylnuge/dylnuge.com/content/post/2022/11/cascading-failure.md

 Note that everything here happened a decade ago.
 I'm pretty sure my memory is inaccurate—I likely have forgotten certain things, and incorrectly mapped problems I saw some other time onto other problems.
-If anyone else who was there is reading this and has corrections, I welcome them!

 Also all the "error messages" and such are completely made up; while I'm relatively certain the errors were *similar* to the ones I'm putting here, I definitely do not remember the specific error messages.

+It might make the most sense to take this as a *hypothetical* failure case.
+The overall events happened, and the details are *real failures*.
+I have spent some time in the here-and-now researching and confirming the way I remember things makes sense.

 ## The Great Server Migration